 The workplace is a social group

 Social motivation is arguably the single most powerful human-behavior motivator.
-When staff are given the agency and tools to regulate their interpersonal and normative behaviors as a distinct social group, employees do what the group expects.
-“Evolution does not reward selfish and mean people.
-Evolution favors cooperation and altruism over being ‘mean and selfish.’”
+When staff are given the tools to regulate their interpersonal and normative behaviors as a distinct social group, employees do what the group expects.

 how do you change behaviors?

-you can’t. but you can help staff decide to do it.
+you can’t. but you can help staff decide to.

 Behavior change is at the heart of nearly every goal people and organizations want to accomplish.
-That sounds ridiculously oversimplistic, but think about it.
-It’s the core of marketing and sales, making roads safer, improving health, reducing gun violence, elections and politics, raising children, promoting education, etc. So much can be accomplished by getting people to change certain behaviors, whether they are consumers, students, patients, drivers, parents - or your employees.
+That may sound overly simplistic, but think about it.
+It’s the core of marketing and sales, making roads safer, improving health, reducing gun violence, elections and politics, raising children, promoting education, etc. So much can be accomplished by getting people to change key behaviors, whether they are consumers, students, patients, drivers, parents - or your employees.

 You can’t change behavior through force, fear, guilt, or even logic.
 People change their behaviors when they think it is in their best interest to do so.
 But it is possible to change people’s intentions and attitudes.
 When you do that, then behavior change is their idea.

 but they can be influenced through self awareness, empathy, positive reinforcement, and social pressure.